kfachikov/QUIZZZZ/docs/backlog/backlog.md

 # Backlog
 ## Must
-- solo gameplay button
+- play a solo game

-As a user, I shall be presented with a "Solo Game" button when I enter the game, as I would like to play on my own to test my knowledge.

-- multiplayer gameplay button

-As a user, I shall be presented a "Multiplayer" when I enter the game, as I would like to be able to compete against other people.

-- different question each round

-As a user, I shall be asked different questions in each round, as otherwise there would be no point in answering the same ones over and over again.

-- several options as answers for multiple-choice questions

-As a user, I shall be presented a several (preferably 3) choices for a correct answer, so that I can make a fast guess in this "speed game".

-- synchronous questions

-As a user, the currently asked question should be presented to me exactly when it becomes visible for the other users, as otherwise the game wouldn't be up-to-date and some players might cheat.

-- queue

-As a user, I shall be able to enter a queue instead of being directly connected to a game, as thus, I would have the opportunity to wait for my friends (be waited for by them) or wait for more people to join so that the game is more interesting.
+As a user, I should be able to play a solo game because that is one of the mandatory features of the game.

-- start button is available while waiting in the queue
+- play a multiplayer

-As a user, once already in the queue, I shall be able to begin the game whenever I want, as that would allow my friends and me to play in something like a "private" room.
+As a user, I should be able to play a multiplayer game, as that is one of the mandatory features of the game as well.

+- including the waiting room

+Users must be in a waiting room before starting the game, because otherwise a multiplayer game is not possible, because in order to have a multiplayer game, there must be more than one person who plays in a game, so to gather people for a multiplayer game a waiting room must be present, allowing more than one person to play in a game.

 - client-server communication

-As a user, I shall have my answers checked, as otherwise, I would be able to know whether I'm guessing it right or not.
+Client-server communication must be present in order to have games be able to run, because otherwise that is not possible.

 - power-ups (Joker cards)

-As a user, I shall be capable of having some joker cards, as that would make the game more interesting.
+As a user, I shall be capable of having three joker cards so that the game becomes more interesting, and for me as a player it would offer me an advantage.

-- using a joker card on different questions

-As a user, I shall be able to use my remaining jokers to give myself some advantage over the other players.

 - leaderboard for the best-scoring players